NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

 regions.

-Note however that the further apart your cluster servers are from each other the longer it may take Gluster to keep the replicated volume contents consistent.
+Note however that the further apart your cluster servers are from each other the longer it may take to keep the replicated volume contents consistent.

 Also, not all load balancing technologies support wider separation, e.g. a cloud load balancer may be able to balance across VMs in one region but not across